 From the Mountain Top into a Deep Pit

-Of all the stormy trials of my life, none can compare to the year 2001.
-The physical, relational, spiritual, and emotional sufferings of that year were unprecedented for me.
+The year 2001 was a very tragic year for the United States of America.
+Many lives were forever changed by the events of September 11.
+Yet, that horrible day seemed like a blip on my Richter scale with all that was shaking in the world around me.
+When you are in the midst of your own storm, it is difficult to see beyond your own pain because you kind of go into a survival mode.
+The physical, relational, spiritual, and emotional sufferings of that year were unprecedented.

 But looking back, I can see the blessings that were birthed out of all this pain.
 I can truthfully tell you that the blessings far surpassed any suffering I had to endure.
 All of my painful trials were, in reality, valuable life lessons.
 Yet, admittedly, when you are caught in the vortex, struggling to regain your equilibrium, you cannot imagine how anything good could possibly come of it.
 With that said, I want to major on the good and minimalize the bad.
 And if possible, I’ll do my best to make these long stories short.

 It all started towards the end of 2000.
 First, was the beginning of my parents’ divorce and the inevitable drama that followed.
 It does not matter if you are eight or thirty-eight when your parents divorce; it’s very much like a death in the family.
 The difference is that wounded people are still walking around trying to function.
 If you have been there, then you know what I am talking about.

 After the divorce proceedings began, I received a diagnosis of cervical cancer.
 One of my coping mechanisms is to go into denial—that was impossible in this situation.
 One thing is for sure, when life is going well, we tend to drift away from God.
 Seeking Him is not a high priority.
 But all that changes when things like this happen.
 Thankfully, I had enough history with the Lord to know that if I was going to survive, I had better cling tightly to God’s Word.
-And so, before I went “under the surgeon’s knife,” I got a little black book and wrote down a list of passages to meditate on right up to the moment they put me under anesthesia.
+And so, before I went under the surgeon’s knife, I got a little black book and wrote down a list of passages to meditate on right up to the moment they put me under anesthesia.
 I have quoted one of these passages below: Isaiah 43:1-5.
 These verses subdued my fears and fortified my faith.

 Because God will not revoke a single promise He has made, we can bank on the fact that He will always keep His Word.
 My black book of verses has become my “go to bank” when I am fearful.
 Did you know that God has given us 365 “fear not” passages in the Bible?
 That is one for every day of the year!
 And most of the “fear nots” are followed by these words— “Because, I am with you.”
 Why is this so important to know?
 Because, when we are hurt and afraid is when we so often feel most alone.